turingschool/mod-0-curriculum/setup-instructions.md

 Hi <your_username>!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

 Great work!
-You've connected your terminal to your Github profile.
-You can now interact with Github from your terminal _without_ entering your password all the time.
+You've connected your terminal to your GitHub profile.
+You can now interact with GitHub from your terminal _without_ entering your password all the time.

 ## 11) Install Rectangle
 **Install [Rectangle](https://rectangleapp.com/)** - Rectangle allows you to move and resize windows so you can watch the Zoom call and work in the terminal for your technical sessions.